-GMing a Pathfinder game for a group of friends in Oxford.
+GMing a Pathfinder game for a group of friends.

 I've started doing Tai Chi, which has to be the best way to lose weight for the amount of effort that goes into it.

 I do a decent evil laugh.

 I'm apparently good at teaching.
 This baffles me, as I generally find the process incredibly frustrating, yet somehow I come across as patient and understanding.

 I can dance salsa, and things similar to it, including smatterings of ballroom.
 I've even been known to teach ballroom, though that really is the blind following the blind.
 I love to ceilidh because it's energetic and easy for everyone to join in.
 I can dosey-doe a man twice my size.

 I'm really bad at